Shopware Headless & Composable Architecture: A Practical Guide for Decision Makers

 Skillset requirements: Your team must master asynchronous state management, API authentication flows, complex error handling, and JavaScript framework expertise.
 Budget for specialized hiring or training.

-Development velocity impact: Simple changes requiring 4 hours in traditional Storefront might require 8-12 hours in headless implementations during the initial 6-12 months while teams build proficiency.
+Development velocity impact: In our experience, simple changes requiring 4 hours in traditional Storefront can take 8-12 hours in headless implementations during the initial 6-12 months while teams build proficiency.
+The ramp-up period varies by team experience with JavaScript frameworks and API-driven architectures.

 The Frontend Monolith Trap in Headless E-commerce